Permafrost/Tundra/SERVICES.md

 ### tundra.content.deliver:mailto

-The `email` protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a mailto URI destination.
+The email protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a `mailto:` [URI] destination.

+Implements the `Tundra/tundra.schema.content.deliver:handler`
+specification.

+---

+### tundra.content.deliver:message

+The message protocol handler for the `Tundra/tundra.content:deliver` service, which routes arbitrary content to either the webMethods messaging subsystem via `pub.publish:publish`, a JMS destination, or a direct service invocation, as determined by the message format specified in the given `message:` [URI] destination.

+Refer to `Tundra/tundra.message:route` for message routing implementation details.

+Implements the `Tundra/tundra.schema.content.deliver:handler`
+specification.

+---

+### tundra.content.deliver:sap_idoc

+The SAP IDoc protocol handler for the `Tundra/tundra.content:deliver` service, which delivers IDoc XML content to an `sap+idoc:` [URI] destination.

 Implements the `Tundra/tundra.schema.content.deliver:handler`